Healthdirect Free Australian health advice you can count on.

 • you are worried that you might have pneumonia

-Treatment for E. coli depends on what part of the body is infected and how serious the illness is.
+Treatment for E. coli depends on what part of your body is infected and how serious your illness is.

-If you have diarrhoea and are not very sick, keep hydrated by drinking plenty of fluids such as oral rehydration solution, which is available from pharmacies.
-If you don’t have a rehydration drink, you can use these drinks after diluting them.
+If you have diarrhoea and aren’t very sick, you should keep hydrated by drinking plenty of fluids.
+You can drink oral rehydration solution, which you can buy at a pharmacy.
+You can also drink diluted:

 Don’t take anti-vomiting or anti-diarrhoeal medications unless your doctor has recommended them.
 Most people recover within 5 to 10 days without treatment.

-You can reduce your chance of E. coli infection by avoiding risky foods and practising good hygiene.
+You can also reduce your chance of getting E. coli by good hygiene.
 Always wash your hands after going to the toilet or changing a nappy.

 It is important to prepare, cook and store your food safely.